 These records must be retained for a period of one year and for six months after a motor vehicle leaves the motor carrier’s control.

-Common Types of Maintenance Issues
+Common Types of Maintenance Issues in Trucks

 One of the most common kinds of issues that results from failure to maintain a commercial truck is brake failure.
 When a truck’s brakes fail, a devastating crash could occur.